ciber-lab/homa-fnn/README.md

 # Filtered
 Raw time series physiological signals were preprocessed to replace missing values and outliers.
 Digital filters were also applied to remove noises from the signals.
 Original label data is with 1 Hz frequency manually annotated by third-party observer.
 # Extracted feature with labels
-For each time series signal, a sliding analysis window of $'t=3~8'$ seconds with 1-second increment is used to extract 13 time-domain and 13 frequency-domain features.
-The final label of each analysis window is obtained considering the presence or absence of a drone accident event in the corresponding prediction window ($'p=3~8'$) that immediately follows.
-In total, 36 datasets of different combinations of analysis windows and prediction horizons ($'t=3~8'$ seconds and $'p=3~8'$ seconds, with 1-second increments).
+For each time series signal, a sliding analysis window of t=3~8 seconds with 1-second increment is used to extract 13 time-domain and 13 frequency-domain features.
+The final label of each analysis window is obtained considering the presence or absence of a drone accident event in the corresponding prediction window (p=3~8) that immediately follows.
+In total, 36 datasets of different combinations of analysis windows and prediction horizons (t=3~8 seconds and p=3~8 seconds, with 1-second increments).

 ### Final Dataset for analysis
-After selecting best $'t-p'$ top features were ranked using ReliefF and training dataset was balanced using synthetic minority oversampling technique (SMOTE).
+After selecting best t-p top features were ranked using ReliefF and training dataset was balanced using synthetic minority oversampling technique (SMOTE).

 <img src="images/smote.jpg" alt="Scatter plots of original data (left), and transformed data (right)" width="840" align="middle"/>